The German Pavilion in Barcelona by Mies van der Rohe

 Over fifty years later, in 1983, Oriol Bohigas, who was leading the Urban Planning Office of the city of Barcelona at the time, started a project aimed to rebuild the pavilion from original drawings and historical black-and-white photographs.
 The project for the reconstruction of the pavilion “exactly as it was” was developed by architects Ignasi de Solà-Morales, Cristian Cirici, and Fernando Ramos.

 Completed in 1986, the pavilion is now open to the public, and has been a venue for performances, special events, and site-specific installations by well-known artists and architects, including SANAA, Enric Miralles, Ai Weiwei, Xavier Veilhan, and Andrés Jaque.
-Since 1988, it also accommodates the award ceremony of the famous EU Mies Award biennial prize for European architecture.
+Since 1988, it has also accommodated the award ceremony of the famous EU Mies Award biennial prize for European architecture.

 Photo Maciek Lulko